 What is refinancing?

-Refinancing is a term used to describe the changeover of a mortgage to a different organisation or account.
-It is often done when there are appealing benefits such as a lower interest rate, more flexible loan terms and features, smaller fees, special offers or debt consolidation requirements.
+Refinancing is a term used to describe the changeover of a mortgage to a different institution or account.
+It is often done when there are appealing benefits such as lower interest rates, more flexible loan terms and features, less fees, special offers, or debt consolidation requirements.

 There are two main types of refinancing: